tlsnotary/docs-mdbook/src/intro.md

     - Integrity: verifies that data has not been forged or tampered with -->
 ### ② Notarization

-By participating in the **secure multi-party computation** (MPC) for TLS communication, the `Notary` can validate the authenticity and integrity of the communication with the `Server`.
-If the `User` has not cheated, the `Notary` **signs** the transcript of the entire TLS session.
-Since the `Notary` only checks encrypted data, this process is referred to as "blind signing".
+By participating in the **secure multi-party computation** (MPC) for TLS communication, the `Notary` can validate the authenticity and integrity of the `User`'s communication with the `Server`.
+If the `User` was honest, the `Notary` **signs** the transcript of the entire TLS session.
+Since the `Notary` only validates encrypted data, this process is referred to as "blind signing".

 ### ③ Selective Disclosure

 The TLSNotary protocol provides a means for the `User` to selectively prove the authenticity of arbitrary sections of the transcript to a `Verifier`.
 In this context, the `User` is often referred to as the `Prover`.

-Due to the manner in which the `Notary` signs the transcript, the `User` can **redact sections**, thereby removing sensitive data.
+The `User` can **redact sections** of the transcript, thereby not disclosing sensitive data to the `Verifier`.
 This capability can be paired with Zero-Knowledge Proofs to prove properties of the redacted data without revealing the data itself.

 ### ④ Verification

 A `Verifier` validates the proof received from the `User`.
 By comparing the signature against the `Notary`'s public key, the `Verifier` ensures that the `User` did not tamper with the data.
-The data's origin can be verified by inspecting the `Server` certificate through trusted certificate authorities (CAs).
+The data origin can be verified by inspecting the `Server` certificate through trusted certificate authorities (CAs).

 ### Trust Assumptions